-For the New York art film audience of the early 1980s, some of the pleasure of My Dinner with André involved sorting out the differences between the characters of Wally and André as they appear on the screen and the real-life Wallace Shawn and André Gregory, both well-known figures in New York’s experimental theater world.
-In the late sixties, Gregory founded the Manhattan Project, a theater group whose methods, like those of its contemporaries—among them the Open Theater, led by Joe Chaikin, and Richard Schechner’s Performance Group (which soon became Elizabeth LeCompte’s Wooster Group)—involved lengthy rehearsal periods and extensive use of improvisation.
-The Manhattan Project’s signature production was Alice (1970), an appropriately surreal, elegant, and quite funny adaptation of Alice in Wonderland.
+For the New York art film audience of the early 1980s, some of the pleasure of My Dinner with Andréinvolved sorting out the differences between the characters of Wally and André as they appear on the screen and the real-life Wallace Shawn and André Gregory, both well-known figures in the city’s experimental theater world.
+In the late sixties, Gregory had founded the Manhattan Project, a theater group whose methods, like those of its contemporaries—among them the Open Theatre, led by Joseph Chaikin, and Richard Schechner’s Performance Group (which soon became Elizabeth LeCompte’s Wooster Group)—involved lengthy rehearsal periods and extensive use of improvisation.
+The Manhattan Project’s signature production was Alice in Wonderland (1970), an appropriately surreal, elegant, and quite funny adaptation.
 By the time My Dinner with André was released, Shawn had become instantly recognizable, thanks to his role as Diane Keaton’s ex-husband in Woody Allen’s Manhattan.
 Several of his plays had been produced off-Broadway, including Our Late Night (1975), which was directed by Gregory and won an Obie Award.
 (The two continue to work together today.)